ghbrown/xmpl/readme.md

 ### Contributing

+Bug reports can be made via issue.
+Bug reports on portability and grammar mistakes are especially welcome.

 Contributions are always welcome, especially documentation for commands currently missing examples or those missing common use cases.
 A template is present at `data/zzz_template`, and more